-The 7 Best Dogs for Beginners, Vets Say
+The 10 Best Dogs for Beginners, Vets Say

 New pet parent?
 Vets recommend these dog breeds.

-READ THIS NEXT: 5 Low-Maintenance Dogs You Barely Need to Walk.
+READ THIS NEXT: 9 Low-Maintenance Dogs You Barely Need to Walk.

 There's a reason so many families choose Labrador Retrievers for their first pet and why they're often used as service dogs.
 "Labrador retrievers are friendly and easygoing, which makes them ideal puppers for beginners," says board-certified veterinarian Melissa M. Brock.
 Moreover, they're intelligent, loyal, and great with kids, according to veterinarian and behaviorist Paola Cuevas.

-"They're extremely sociable and don't mind being in the company of other dogs, even if they've never met before," shares Brock.
+This high-energy and active breed needs a lot of exercise, and they love the water, making them great beach dogs and easy to bathe.
 The only thing to consider is that you may spend a good chunk of time vacuuming.
 "Their thick and water-repellent coat sheds a lot!" cautions Cuevas.